AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-NeuralNetwork.new(maxNumberOfIterations: integer): ModelObject
+NeuralNetwork.new(maximumNumberOfIterations: integer): ModelObject
 ```

 #### Parameters:

-* maxNumberOfIterations: How many times should the model needed to be trained.
+* maximumNumberOfIterations: How many times should the model needed to be trained.

 #### Returns: